sudhir45/Projects/EDA on Nobel laureates/readme.md

 * Jupyter Notebook

 ## Run
-To run just download notebook and data from kaggle and run it either on google collab or locally on jupyter notebook.
+To run just download notebook and data(archive.csv) from repo and run it either on google collab or locally on jupyter notebook.

 ## Screenshots
 1.